rolandtritsch/reveal-fp-for-elixir-devs/README.md

-# Functional Refactoring for Elixir developers
+# Functional Refactoring for Elixir Developers

 To make this work you need to ...